A248/LegacyItemStackConstructor/README.md

 You may be developing a Spigot plugin with support for multiple versions.
 You want to support MC 1.8.
 To do this, you need to call the constructor `ItemStack(int, int, short)` for *1.8.8 only*.
 However, the rest of your plugin must build against a newer version of Spigot.
 The constructor doesn't exist in newer versions.

-The really painful solution is described [here](https://github.com/pablo67340/GUIShop/pull/44#issuecomment-601844449) – a disjointed build process which is very frustrating.
+A really painful solution is described [here](https://github.com/pablo67340/GUIShop/pull/44#issuecomment-601844449) – a disjointed build process which is very frustrating.

 ## The Solution